 I’m a thematic reader, certain topics appeal to me.
 My tendency is to dive in when they fit into the puzzle that intrigues me, particularly the big one about life; what it means to be alive; what organisms share in terms of their biological function as well as what connects us…all of us, as a species and more broadly across species; the ecology of life, how we fit together, necessarily; how this life would not exist were we truly individuals, separate, isolated, independent organisms and how we delude ourselves when we insist otherwise.
 One book often leads me to the next.
 Sometimes several.
 So I read about quantum physics and how as we integrate that into biology, it transforms that science, adds an element of ‘magic’ to it.
 Neurobiology.
 Ecology.
-Evolution, The embryogenesis of that single egg cell to the the dividing undifferentiated blastula, to a mature organism with its multiplicity of differentiated cells, unique tissues and specialized organs.
+Evolution, The embryogenesis of that single egg cell into the the dividing undifferentiated blastula, to a mature organism with its multiplicity of differentiated cells, unique tissues and specialized organs.
 Metabolism.
 Gender and sexuality.
 Perception and consciousness, its complexity and variety.
 Relationship, function, communication, internal ‘signaling’ and ‘switching’.
 How concepts of sentience and beauty, language and art, the soul, all spring from the complex act of living….
 Integral to it.
-How species and individuals all play roles, simultaneously in every level of ‘community’ in which they belong/participate, indispensable and replaceable, all related parts of an ongoing, evolving, process; one that we are so embedded in that we cannot possibly discern the value of anyone ‘member’s’ contribution, each an element in the larger dance, a ‘process’ which itself, is the point.
-As Shakespeare once wrote in his play, “As You Like It”:
+How species and individuals all play roles, simultaneously in every level of ‘community’ in which they belong/participate, indispensable and irreplaceable, all related parts of an ongoing, evolving, process; one that we are so embedded in that we cannot possibly discern the value of anyone ‘member’s’ contribution, each an element in the larger dance, a ‘process’ which itself, is the point.
+As Shakespeare once wrote in, “As You Like It”:

 All the world’s a stage,